Crimes of the Future (2022 film)

 Crimes of the Future is a 2022 science fiction body horror drama film written and directed by David Cronenberg.
 The film stars Viggo Mortensen, Léa Seydoux and Kristen Stewart.
 It follows a performance artist duo (Mortensen and Seydoux) who perform surgery for audiences in a future where human evolution has accelerated for much of the population.
-Although the film shares its title with Cronenberg's 1970 film of the same name, it is not a remake as the story and concept are unrelated, and there is no connection between the two films whatsoever.
+Although the film shares its title with Cronenberg's 1970 film of the same name, it is not a remake, as the story and concept are unrelated.
 The film marked Cronenberg's return to the science fiction and horror genres for the first time since Existenz (1999).

-An international co-production of Canadian, French, British and Greek companies, Crimes of the Future had its world premiere at the 2022 Cannes Film Festival, where it competed for the Palme d'Or and received a six-minute standing ovation.
+An international co-production of Canadian, French, British, and Greek companies, Crimes of the Future had its world premiere at the 2022 Cannes Film Festival, where it competed for the Palme d'Or and received a six-minute standing ovation.
 The film received a theatrical release in France on May 25, 2022, opened in Canada on June 3, 2022, and had a same day limited release in the United States.
 It received generally positive reviews from critics.

 Plot

-At an unspecified future date, significant advances in biotechnology led to the invention of machines and (analogue) computers that can directly interface with and control bodily functions, which have become the norm.
-Simultaneously, humankind itself has experienced several biological changes of indeterminate origin.
-Most significant among these changes is the disappearance of physical pain and infectious disease for an overwhelming majority (allowing for surgery to be safely performed on conscious people in ordinary settings), but other humans experience more radical alterations to their physiology.
-One of them, an eight-year-old boy named Brecken, displays the innate ability to consume and digest plastics as food.
-Convinced that he is inhuman, Brecken's mother smothers him with a pillow, leaving his corpse to be found by her ex-husband Lang.
+In an unspecified future, significant advances in biotechnology have led to the widespread adoption of machines and analogue computers that can directly interface with and control bodily functions.
+Humankind itself has experienced several biological changes of indeterminate origin.
+Most significant among these changes is the disappearance of physical pain and infectious disease for an overwhelming majority, allowing surgeries to be performed on conscious people in ordinary settings.
+Other humans experience even more radical alterations to their physiology.
+An eight-year-old boy named Brecken can consume and digest plastics as food.
+Convinced he is inhuman, Brecken's mother smothers him with a pillow, leaving his corpse to be found by her ex-husband Lang.

 Saul Tenser and Caprice are a world-renowned performance artist couple.
-They take advantage of Tenser's "accelerated evolution syndrome", a disorder that forces his body to constantly develop new organs, by surgically removing them before a live audience.
-The syndrome leaves Tenser in constant pain and with severe respiratory and digestive discomfort; he is consequently reliant on several specialized biomechanical devices, including a bed, a machine through which Caprice performs surgery on him, and a chair that twitches and rotates as it assists him with eating.
-Tenser and Caprice meet with bureaucrats in charge of the National Organ Registry, a governmental office designed to uphold the state's restrictions on human evolution by cataloging and storing newly evolved organs.
+Taking advantage of Tenser's "accelerated evolution syndrome," a disorder that causes his body to spontaneously grow new organs, they surgically remove the organs before a live audience.
+The syndrome leaves Tenser in constant pain and with severe respiratory and digestive discomfort.
+He is dependent on several specialized biomechanical devices: a bed, a machine through which Caprice performs surgery on him, and a chair that twitches and rotates as it assists him with eating.

+The couple meet with bureaucrats from the National Organ Registry, a governmental office upholding the state's restrictions on human evolution by cataloging and storing newly evolved organs.
 One of the bureaucrats, the nervy Timlin, becomes captivated by Tenser's artistic goals.
-At a successful show of Tenser's, she tells him that "surgery is the new sex", a sentiment that Tenser and many other characters appear to embrace as repetitive cutting seems to be replacing traditional sex and masturbation as the preferred means of sexual gratification.
+At a successful show of Tenser's, she tells him that "surgery is the new sex," a sentiment that Tenser and many other characters appear to embrace as repetitive cutting seems to be the preferred means of sexual gratification.